adc-connect/adcc/docs/adccore.rst

 AdcMatrix and matrix cores
 --------------------------
-:cpp:class:`adcc::AdcMatrix` sets up a representation of the ADC matrix for a particular method.
+:cpp:class:`libadcc::AdcMatrix` sets up a representation of the ADC matrix for a particular method.
 My the means of matrix cores, which actually do the work, this allows to perform matrix-vector products or access the diagonal of such a matrix under a common interface.